gitlabhq/omnibus-gitlab/doc/maintenance/README.md

 ## Restrict users from logging into GitLab

-If you need to temporaly restrict users from logging into GitLab, you can use `sudo gitlab-ctl deploy-page up`.
+If you need to temporarily restrict users from logging into GitLab, you can use `sudo gitlab-ctl deploy-page up`.
 When a user goes to your GitLab URL, they will be shown an arbitrary `Deploy in progress` page.